Australian Code of Practice

 OVERVIEW

 Signatories are dedicated to continual improvement of the Code.
 As part of this, DIGI conducts periodic reviews to consider public and stakeholder feedback on how the Code works and what it applies to.
-In 2025, we are undertaking a planned review of the Code and are seeking views through public consultation.
-You can read more about the 2022 review of the Code here.
+This consultation is now closed.

 If you have any questions, you can contact us at hello@digi.org.au